Yashank18/Msp-Github-Web/README.md

 # Msp-Github-Web
-This is a demo repo.
+### This repo is created for beginers to learn git and github.
+It contains first PR's from newbies.